tobyhodges/probable-enigma/episodes/02-being-fair.md

 >
 > Describing data well is the most challenging part of the data sharing process.
-> We cover this in more detail in [FAIR in bio practice](https://carpentries-incubator.github.io/fair-bio-practice/index.html)
+> This topic is covered in more detail in [FAIR in bio practice](https://carpentries-incubator.github.io/fair-bio-practice/index.html)
 >
 {: .testimonial}